timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

 the benefits have been worth far more than the costs.

 For instance, the immediate benefits I've enjoyed include
-- greater self-respect as I acknowledge, fully engage with, and record my thoughts and feelings for all topics as opposed to only a select few.
+- greater self-respect as I acknowledge, fully engage with,
+  and record my thoughts and feelings for all topics as opposed to only a select few.
 - deeper thinking, more regularly, as I complete pre-planned templates (e.g. for decision records).
-  These templates inspire further thought they guide me to answer questions I otherwise may forget or neglect to ask.
+  These templates inspire further thought as they guide me
+  to answer questions I otherwise may forget / neglect to ask.
-- better guidance of my thoughts via broadening questions, especially when emotionally flustered.
+- better guidance of my thoughts via broadening questions,
+  especially when emotionally flustered.
-  E.g., I took a [conversations course](https://www.udemy.com/course/build-better-relationships/) that posited that the one who most guides a conversation is the one asking the questions, not the one doing the answering.
+  E.g., I took a [conversations course](https://www.udemy.com/course/build-better-relationships/) that posited that
+  the one who most guides a conversation is the one asking the questions,
+  not the one doing the answering and making statements.
   With question prompts coming from cognitive behavioral therapy,
-  I've been frequently able to direct my thinking, to more logical, less catastrophized, & less distorted ends, rather than being merely subject to them.
+  I've been frequently able to direct my thinking, to more logical, less catastrophized,
+  & less distorted ends,
+  rather than being merely subject to them.
-- comfort from always being able to talk with oneself on the page, especially when one cannot talk with others in the moment.
+- comfort from always being able to talk with oneself on the page,
+  especially when one cannot talk with others in the moment.

 So how have I garnered these benefits?